Quick Summary

 • 20% of issued and outstanding shares in the hands of public shareholders.

 Operating history.
-In most cases, TSX Venture does not require a specific length of operating history.
+In most cases, TSXV does not require a specific length of operating history, but does require a history of operations for certain non-resource categories.

 Management.
 All management and insiders will be subject to completing personal information forms and consenting to background checks.

 Sponsorship.
-Subject to certain exceptions, TSX Venture applicants must be sponsored by a dealer member.
+Subject to certain exceptions, TSXV applicants must be sponsored by a dealer member.

 Accounting standards.
 Financial statements are generally required to be prepared according to IFRS accounting standards, as applicable in Canada.